phalcon/blog/_posts/2015-08-22-performing-a-route-redirection-in-phalconphp.md

 });
 ```

-Furthermore, it came to our attention that we did not need to specify the route’s paths:
+Furthermore, it came to our attention that we did not need to specify the route's paths:

 ```php
 $router